 Hyperleptinemia or chronic exposure to high levels of circulating leptin causes resistance to leptin.

-This condition may also develop due to poor diet and lifestyle, such as insufficient sleep, undue stress, and inflammatory foods.
-Other factors also include having high triglycerides and insulin levels .
+Aside from insufficient sleep, this condition may also develop due to poor diet and lifestyle, undue stress, and inflammatory foods

 Is Leptin Resistance Manageable?

 Yes.
 If you are leptin-resistant, you can manage this condition by reducing the intake of inflammatory foods and focusing on an overall healthy lifestyle.

 - Preserve gut health.
 Eat foods rich in soluble fiber and avoid processed foods.

 - Lower triglycerides level.
 Get regular exercise and eat fewer carbs.

 - Maintain an ideal weight.
 Reduce insulin resistance to reduce fat cells and eventually cut your cravings short.

 While getting rid of this condition may not be possible, making better choices every day may help you manage this condition.